Chris Arkell, Co-Founder

-Did you know that she also worked for JR assisting in industrial reforestation for a few years too?
+Did you know that she also worked for an industrial reforestation for a few years too.
 Her experience transfers well into the work she does at Sea to Sky Removal.
-Plus, one of her pet peeves is littering, so she has a knack for recycling and keeping all her sites clean and green.
+Plus, one of her pet peeves is littering, so she has a knack for recycling and keeping all sites clean and green.

 Kayelle believes hard work pays off, and it's true, she is not afraid to get dirty and work hard but being a good mom certainly trumps everything.

 Bryan Davies, Crew Member

 Born and raised in East Vancouver, Bryan entered the construction industry at a very young age, by first, working summer's at his uncle's Tempo gas station in Tofino, and then at the age of 15 leaving the city and moving to a 2000 acre ranch in the Okanagan where he became acquainted with being a farm hand, carpenter, logger, equipment operator, and primarily a deckhand / sawyer working in the cedar shake and shingle industry.
 Upon his return to the city in the early 2000's Bryan quickly got to work in many different facets of the construction world from concrete restoration and membrane coatings to landscaping to post tension cable restorations to working in a mineral indicator lab to demolition and removal and then a to working as a carpenter building and renovating homes all over the lower mainland and many other parts of BC for the last 12 years.